acn-thaihanguyen/agent-query-docs/README.md

 # PDF and CSV Query Agent

 This project uses `LlamaIndex` to create an AI agent capable of querying information from CSV and PDF files and saving notes from the queries.
-The agent supports two types of interactions: ReActAgent and FunctionCallingAgentWorker.
+The agent supports two types of interactions: `ReActAgent` and `FunctionCallingAgentWorker`.

 ## Demo